Jessica McKee

 Appointed Fall 2022

 Jessica McKee is an active collaborator throughout the D.C. metropolitan area.
-Passionate about chamber music, she is a founding member of the Iris Piano Trio, an outreach-based chamber group that began at Charles E. Smith Life Communities in Rockville, MD.
-She has held adjunct teaching positions at various local institutions including Montgomery Community College, The University of Maryland and Washington Adventist University.
-She is currently Staff Collaborative pianist at The University of Maryland, performing for recitals throughout the academic year.
-Outside the university, she is an extremely active performer, frequently collaborating with both students and professionals in recordings, recitals and chamber music concerts in the D.C. area as well as throughout the United States.
-Her playing can be heard on professional recordings Consonant Connections and A Winters Night.
+Passionate about chamber music, she is a founding member of the Iris Music Project, an outreach-based chamber group that began at Charles E. Smith Life Communities in Rockville, MD.
+The Iris Piano Trio performed regularly both at Charles E. Smith and in the greater DMV area as well as working one-on-one with residents on a daily basis.
+McKee has also held adjunct teaching positions at various local institutions including Montgomery Community College, the University of Maryland, College Park and Washington Adventist University, and has been a visiting artist at institutions such as Penn State and Illinois State’s Wonsook Kim College of Fine Arts.
+She is currently a member of UMD’s collaborative piano faculty, primarily performing for recitals throughout the academic year along with other teaching, coaching and coordination duties.
+Outside the university, she is an active performer, frequently collaborating with both students and professionals in recordings, recitals and chamber music concerts in the D.C. area as well as throughout the United States.
+She has performed at such venues as Strathmore Mansion, the Franz Liszt Academy of Music in Budapest, the National Portrait Gallery, the National Museum of the American Indian, the Arts Club of Washington, various D.C. embassies and the Kennedy Center’s Millennium Stage with members of the National Symphony Orchestra.
+She has frequently performed with members of D.C. military ensembles and other local groups such as the Annapolis Chamber Players, members of the Alexandria Symphony, Great Noise Ensemble and Inscape, and has performed at the American Trombone workshop, the International Saxophone Symposium and the International Trumpet Guild Conference.
+Her playing can be heard on professional recordings including "Consonant Connections," "A Winter’s Night," "Timequake" and "Dedications," as well as a recording of Beethoven’s cello sonatas.